 COVID-19 information has also been produced in Easy Read to support vulnerable people.

-You can find more information in Easy Read on:
+You can find more information in Easy Read that covers:

 - What to do if you or someone in your house seems to have Coronavirus